stouch/docs/getting-started/installation.md

 :::

 ::: tip Detailed Requirements
-View our [detailed requirements page](/advanced/requirements.md) to learn more about these requirements, neccesary permissions, and other server-specific prerequisites.
+View our [detailed requirements page](/advanced/requirements.md) to learn more about these requirements, necessary permissions, and other server-specific prerequisites.
 :::

 ## Setup

-Running the following `git` command from your server's command line is the preferred method of installing the codebase.
+Running the following `git` command from your server's command line is the preferred method of installing the platform.

 ```bash
 git clone https://github.com/directus/directus.git